lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/circuit_model_examples.rst

 .. option:: <design_technology type="cmos" topology="<string>"/>

   - ``topology="AND|OR|MUX2"`` Specify the logic functionality of a gate.
 As for standard cells, the size of each port is limited to 1.
 Currently, only 2-input and single-output logic gates are supported.

+.. note:: The port sequence really matters for MUX2 logic gates!

+          - The first two inputs must be the datapath inputs, e.g., ``in0`` and ``in1``.

+          - The third input must be the select input, e.g., ``sel``.

 .. _circuit_model_and2_example: